starriver/charli/README.md

 ## Design

-### Why did we make this?

-We wrote this because we're very picky about how we want our CLIs to look and behave – in particular, we want to engineer complex, imperative flows for validation.
+We made charli because we're very picky about how we want our CLIs to look and behave – in particular, we want to engineer complex, imperative flows for validation.
 The amount of hacking required on other libraries wasn't worth it for us, so we made this instead.

 ### Comparisons

-- Its closest relative is probably [mitchellh/cli](https://github.com/mitchellh/cli) (now archived).
-Like charli, it has imperative operation and is configured with structs – though uses some factories.
+- [urfave/cli](https://github.com/urfave/cli) is a great library.
+Before using charli, try this.
+It's far more beginner-friendly, yet is probably this library's closest relative.
+Like charli, it features procedural operation and is configured via struct data – yet provides far more functionality out of the box.
-- [urfave/cli](https://charli.urfave.org/)'s config structs (`App`, `Command` etc.) have a similar layout.
+- [mitchellh/cli](https://github.com/mitchellh/cli) (now archived) also provides a nice degree of control with a procedural style, but instead provides flexibility through its interface types and factories (which you won't find here).

 ### Parser syntax